 National Parks and Biosphere Reserves in Austria

-Here, we are merely guests, invited to marvel
+Here, we’re simply guests, invited to admire

 Austria's strictly protected national parks and biosphere reserves offer visitors the chance to discover nature in its original state and experience its scenic beauty.